Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans: The Proposed Algorithm

-The weights in the proposed algorithm were chosen so that it will generate valid redistricting plans with probability approximately proportional to the target distribution, up to weight normalization error.
-This is recorded in the following proposition. \begin{restatable}{prop}{properwgt} \spacingset{1} A set of weighted samples $\{(\xi^{(j)},w^{(j)})\}_{j=1}^S$ from Algorithm~\ref{algo:sir} is proper with respect to the target distribution $\pi$, i.e., for any square integrable function $h$, all $j$, and $C$ a common normalizing constant. \end{restatable} Proof is given in Appendix~\ref{app:proofs}.
-As $S\to\infty$, the set of properly weighted samples converges to a set of i.i.d. samples from $\pi$.
+It is difficult to precisely characterize the computational complexity of the entire SMC algorithm since the rejection sampling introduces a random component, which depends on the difficulty of sampling a new district within the population bounds.
+This random complexity is also shared by existing MCMC approaches, which must redraw proposals if they are invalid.
+Appendix~\ref{app:implementation} analyzes the complexity of generating each sample without accounting for the rejection step.
+For both SMC and MCMC samplers, the total sampling time increases linearly in the sample size.
+In contrast with MCMC approaches, however, step (b)(1) of Algorithm~\ref{algo:smc} can be embarrassingly parallelized, since each resample-split-check requires interaction only with the previous set of samples.

+The weights in the proposed algorithm are chosen to match existing general SMC algorithms with partial rejection control.
+These existing algorithms provide guarantees as to the convergence of the samples to the target distribution.
+One such result, which will suffice for our purposes, is the following central limit theorem. \begin{restatable}{prop}{propvalid} \spacingset{1} Let $\pi_S=\sum_{j=1}^S w^{(j)} \delta_{[\xi^{(j)}]}$ be the weighted particle approximation generated by Algorithm~\ref{algo:smc}.
+Then for all measurable $h$ on unlabeled plans, as $S\to\infty$, for some asymptotic variance $V_\text{SMC}(h)$. \end{restatable} A proof is given in Appendix~\ref{app:proofs}.
+This central limit theorem implies consistency (in $S$) of any quantity derived from the weighted samples.
+However, since this convergence is in probability (w.r.t. the algorithm's sampling probability), the proposition does not establish that $\pi_S\cvd \pi$ almost surely.
+While the almost sure convergence result exists for a standard SMC algorithm \citep{del2006sequential}, we do not know of an extension to the case of partial rejection control.

 In some cases, the constraints incorporated into $J(\xi)$ admit a natural decomposition to the district level as $\prod_{i=1}^n J'(G_i)$---for example, a preference for districts which split as few counties as possible, or against districts which would pair off incumbents.
 In these cases, an extra term of $\exp\{-J'(G_i^{(j)})\}$ can be added to the weights $w_i^{(j)}$ in each stage, and the same term can be dropped from the final weights $w^{(j)}$.
 This can be particularly useful for more stringent constraints; incorporating $J'$ in each stage allows the importance resampling to ``steer" the set of redistricting plans towards those which are preferred by the constraints.
+This same idea can be used to amortize the contribution of $\psi([\xi])$ to the final weights over the preceding SMC iterations; details can be found in Appendix~\ref{app:implementation}.